The Last: Naruto the Movie: Plot

-Two years since the peace established in the aftermath of the Fourth Great Ninja War, the Sixth Hokage Kakashi Hatake notices that the moon is nearing Earth and will soon collide with it.
-The crisis is caused by Toneri Otsutsuki, a descendant of the Sage of Six Paths' twin brother Hamura Otsutsuki, who is determined to fulfill Hamura's promise to judge humanity for their millennium-long perversion of the Sage's teachings into ninjutsu.

-During the Rinne Festival, Hinata Hyuga knits a red scarf similar to the one Naruto wore when they first met in order to finally confess her feelings for him with Sakura Haruno offering her assistance.
-Hinata becomes doubtful as Naruto receives a variety of gifts from others, including another scarf in addition to being sought after by other female admirers.
+Two years since the peace established in the aftermath of the Fourth Ninja World War and Naruto Uzumaki and Sasuke Uchiha's final showdown, the Sixth Hokage Kakashi Hatake notices that the moon is nearing Earth and will soon collide with it.
+The crisis is caused by Toneri Otsutsuki, a descendant of the Sage of Six Paths's twin brother Hamura Otsutsuki, who is determined to fulfill Hamura's promise to judge humanity for their millennium-long perversion of the Sage's teachings into ninjutsu.
+During the Rinne Festival, Hinata Hyuga knits a red scarf similar to the one Naruto wore when they first met with Sakura Haruno offering her assistance.
+Hinata becomes doubtful as Naruto receives a variety of gifts from others, including another scarf.
 Toneri infiltrates the Hidden Leaf to abduct Hinata, but Naruto's intervention forces him to instead kidnap her younger sister Hanabi.

-Naruto, Hinata, Sakura, Sai and Shikamaru Nara are assigned by Kakashi to rescue Hanabi.
+Kakashi assigns Naruto, Hinata, Sakura, Sai and Shikamaru Nara to rescue Hanabi.
 In an abandoned village of the Otsutsuki Clan, Naruto understands the concept of romantic love from seeing Hinata's memories while being caught in an illusion and spending more time with her.
 The Hyuga Clan revealed to be descended from Hamura's kin who remained on Earth, Toneri had transplanted Hanabi's eyes into himself so he can acquire the Tenseigan (転生眼) created from his ancestors' sealed eyes while proposing to Hinata.
 Hinata accepts the offer to save Hanabi, breaking Naruto's heart in the process as she leaves with Toneri.
-The villagers on Earth defend themselves, intercepting the moon's meteorites and evacuating civilians while former rogue ninja Sasuke Uchiha returns to aid in protecting his home.
+The villagers on Earth defend themselves, intercepting the moon's meteorites and evacuating civilians while Sasuke Uchiha returns to aid in protecting his home.

-After recovering for three days, Sakura reassures Naruto that Hinata loves him and the group approaches Toneri's castle.
+After recovering for three days, Sakura reassures Naruto that Hinata loves him so much and the group approaches Toneri's castle.
 Hamura's spirit contacted Hinata, asking for her help as the Byakugan Princess as Toneri has misinterpreted his decree.
 Toneri refuses to listen to Hinata, ruins the scarf and brainwashes her.
-Hinata sheds a tear over her regret about "betraying" Naruto.
 Invading Toneri's castle, Sakura and Sai secure Hanabi while Shikamaru holds off Toneri's puppets.
 Naruto saves Hinata and her attempt to stop Toneri for gaining the Tenseigan.
 But Toneri acquires it and slices the moon in half as Naruto engages him in combat and overpowers the Otsutsuki with Hinata's help, causing the moon to return to its orbit due to mixing their chakra.

-After Hinata takes back Hanabi's eyes, Toneri realizes the truth about Hamura's decree and decides to remain on the moon to atone for his sins.
-After Naruto tells Hinata that the scarf he wore earlier belonged to his late mother, they declare their love for each other and return home.
-In the end credits, Naruto and Hinata marry in front of their friends and begins to lead a family life with their two children: Boruto and Himawari Uzumaki.
+Naruto spares Toneri, and after Hinata takes back Hanabi's eyes, Toneri realizes the truth about Hamura's decree and decides to remain on the moon to atone for his sins.
+After Naruto tells Hinata that the scarf he wore earlier belonged to his late mother, Kushina Uzumaki, they declare their love for each other and share their first kiss on the moon.
+Later, Naruto and Hinata marry in front of their friends and eventually start a family with their two children: Boruto Uzumaki and Himawari Uzumaki.